-I'm an AI engineer interested in building tools that help folks make better decisions.
-I love reading the history of modern thought, especially the genealogy of ideas we take for granted.
-I backcountry ski, trad climb, and bike tour.
-Right now, I'm on a sabbatical doing all three!
+I'm an AI engineer who's worked across the data stack, from data pipelines to production models.
+Most recently, I built a system healthcare providers use to personalize and measure care for folks living with chronic disease.
+I love reading history, especially the genealogy of ideas we take for granted.
+I backcountry ski, trad climb, and ride bikes.
+Right now, I'm on a sabbatical doing all three.

 Personal Projects

-- Triumph of the City by Edward L. Glaeser: Cities are an ingenuity engine but we have to design incentives that enable them to flourish, not wither
+- Triumph of the City by Edward L. Glaeser: Cities are an ingenuity engine but only flourish with cleverly-designed incentives

 - Stories of Your Life and Others by Ted Chiang: Runaway intelligence, linguistics, theology, neurology - these short stories are the very best of science fiction